Is it Time to Reconsider Cash Bonuses in Startups?

-I have long had mixed feelings about bonuses for startups.
+I have long had mixed feelings about cash bonuses in startups.
 When I use the term “startup” I am not just referring to the super early stage.
 But really that stage of growth, including scaling, when companies are burning money chasing outlier outcomes.

 Here are my issues with bonuses: